MusikAnimal/pageviews/README.md

 ### Structure
 The repo contains eight separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews, Massviews, Redirect Views, Userviews, and Mediaviews).
 Each app has a dedicated subdirectory within `javascripts`, `stylesheets` and `views`.
 The main development asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
 After compilation each app has it's own `application.js` and `application.css` in the public_html directory.
 PHP partials and Sass imports are prepended with underscores (e.g. `_footer.php`, `_mixins.scss`).

+There are symlinks all throughout the public_html directory.
+These are to ensure you can use the native PHP server on your local machine and also deploy to Toolforge with the same code.
+The symlinks effectively change the document root of Toolforge's lighttpd server.

 #### JavaScripts
 [Browserify](http://browserify.org/) is used to help follow a module pattern.
 You'll need to `require('./file_name')` any file that is a dependency.
 All JavaScript is written in ES6 (and possibly ES7).